pranftw/aiter-app/README.md

 The `callMCPTool` function is injected directly into the execution environment: no imports, no filesystem, pure runtime injection.

+#### Meta-Agent Capabilities with callLLM

+Snippets have access to `callLLM`, which unlocks powerful metaprogramming capabilities:

+**Dynamic Agent Composition**: Agents can programmatically author and execute specialized sub-agents with custom system prompts, tool sets, and reasoning strategies.
+This enables recursive agent architectures where LLMs design their own multi-stage workflows.

+**Intelligent Tool Output Processing**: Rather than passing large MCP tool results directly to context, agents can invoke `callLLM` to process, filter, and extract only relevant information within the execution environment.
+This preserves context efficiency while maintaining the ability to work with large datasets.

+**Adaptive Workflows**: Combine `callMCPTool` and `callLLM` to create multi-stage pipelines that dynamically adjust their behavior based on intermediate results, enabling sophisticated orchestration patterns without context pollution.

+This metaprogramming environment opens possibilities for self-improving agents, dynamic task decomposition, and privacy-preserving data processing - all without filesystem overhead.

 #### Complete Snippet Lifecycle

 ```typescript